viralatomos/Quant-Projects/README.md

 # Momentum-Based Clustering and Portfolio Optimisation

-This project applies unsupervised learning and factor modelling techniques to build and backtest equity portfolios within the S&P 500 universe.

-The aim is to explore whether clustering assets on technical indicators and Fama–French betas can improve risk-adjusted returns relative to benchmark strategies.
+Clustering is widely used in machine learning but less so in portfolio construction.
+This project tests whether grouping stocks by technical indicators and Fama–French betas yields distinct “momentum regimes” that can be exploited for better Sharpe ratios versus SPY and equal-weight benchmarks.

 ---